Brian S. Brown: Career

 As of August 2018, Brown was the president of the Howard Center for Family, Religion and Society, an anti-abortion advocacy group which is part of the World Congress of Families (WCF) network supporting far right groups in Europe and other continents.
 He is on the Foundation Board of Trustees of CitizenGo, a Spanish anti-abortion advocacy group founded in 2013.

 In late 2019, NOM filed a brief related to the cases about LGBTQ rights—Bostock v.
-Clayton County, Georgia; Harris Funeral Homes v.
+Clayton County; Harris Funeral Homes v.
 EEOC; and Altitude Express v.
 Zarda—pending before the Supreme Court.
 On October 29, 2019, two Supreme Court justices, Brett Kavanaugh and Samuel Alito, posed for a photograph with Brown inside the Court.
 The reason for the meeting was unclear.
 The other two people who posed in the photo were Gloria, Princess of Thurn and Taxis and Cardinal Gerhard Ludwig Müller.

 Personal life

 Brown was raised in Whittier, California.
 At age 25 he converted from Quakerism to Roman Catholicism.
-He has a bachelor's degree from Whittier College, where he was student body president, and a master's degree in modern history from Oxford University, and is a C.Phil. at UCLA.
+He has a bachelor's degree from Whittier College, where he was student body president, and a second earned bachelor's in modern history from Oxford University (that was promoted per tradition to a master's), and is a C.Phil. at UCLA.
 The C.Phil. is an interim status for students who intend to complete their PhD within a given time period.